KelvinHere/book-review-app/README.md

 Book Review App

-The user is presented with a list of books, they can read and write reviews and have access to a links to buy the books they may like.
+The user is presented with a list of books, they can read and write reviews and have access to links to buy the books they may like.

 * [Live link to site](https://book-review-kelvinhere.herokuapp.com/ 'Heroku live link to app')
 * [This Repository](https://github.com/KelvinHere/book-review-app 'Github repository link')